mitchell-alexleigh/UnderstandingEmployeeTurnover/README.md

 - 🎥 **Presentation Video** – A recorded presentation of the project proposal
 - 📊 **Slide Deck** – The accompanying slides
-- 📝 **Script** – Full script used as a guide for spoken presenation
+- 📝 **Script** – Full script used as a guide for spoken presentation
 - 📚 **Sources** – A list of cited and referenced materials
+- 📖 **Literature Review** – A review of key academic and industry research that informed the analysis and recommendations

 ## Special Notes